rawebone/TotemWeb/README.md

 # TotemMVC

-The TotemMVC project aims to provide a fast, flexible and easy to use MVC framework.
+The TotemMVC project aims to provide a fast, flexible and easy to use MVC framework for PHP5.3.

 Why
 --------

-I look around at other frameworks at lot, and this is not my first attempt at creating one.
+I look around at other frameworks a lot, and this is not my first attempt at creating one.
 I've been looking for something which meets my requirements as a developer: fast, easy to install and quick to try things out with.
-This is not a case of NIH syndrome- this project has a definite goal to achieve which I have not found supported in any other frameworks.
+This is not a case of NIH syndrome- this project has a definite goal which I have not found supported in any other frameworks.

 There are lots of great frameworks out there that attempt to provide a full